mandulaj/Puzzle-A-Day-Solver/Readme.md

 $ # Building using Make
 $ make
 $
-$ # Find solutions for 2 August with all tiles facing up
+$ # Find solutions for 14 March with all tiles facing down
-$ ./pad mar 14 faceup
+$ ./pad mar 14 facedown
 ```

 >The build requires OpenMP installed